joabeliot/ProtoArch/FML.md

 ### WHAT IF!!!
 In the Parameter DataType rather than mentioning the actual term for
-- Number mention any number from 0-9. eg: `3`
+- Number mention any number from `0-9`. eg: `3`
-- Float mention any number with ".". eg: `6.9`
+- Float mention any number with `.`. eg: `6.9`
-- Character mention any character from a-Z except f,F,t,T (both Captial and Small will be taken as Character or this difference can be used in future). eg: `f`
+- Character mention any character from `a-Z` except `f, F, t, T` (both Captial and Small will be taken as Character or this difference can be used in the future). eg: `f`
-- String mention any string of characters except False,false,True,true,obvi,duh,sus,cap,nocap. eg: "bruh"
+- String mention any string of characters except `False, false, True, true, obvi, duh, sus, cap, nocap`. eg: `bruh`
-- Boolean mention f,F,t,T,False,false,True,true,obvi,duh,sus,cap,nocap can also include 1,0 have o think about the possibility, eg: `cap`
+- Boolean mention `f, F, t, T, False, false, True, true, obvi, duh, sus, cap, nocap` can also include 1,0 have o think about the possibility, eg: `cap`
 - List mention classic symbol [].
-Doesnt have to be the both together can be any one of them. eg: `]`
+It doesn't have to be that both together can be any one of them. eg: `]`
 - Dictionary mention classic symbol {}.
-Doesnt have to be the both together can be any one of them. eg: `{`
+It doesn't have to be that both together can be any one of them. eg: `{`
 - Tuple mention classic symbol ().
-Doesnt have to be the both together can be any one of them. eg: `)` .
+It doesn't have to be that both together can be any one of them. eg: `)` .
 .
 .
 Goes on...